lobuhi/byp4xx/README.md

 ./byp4xx.sh https://www.google.es/test
 ```
 **Features:**
 - Multiple HTTP verbs/methods
 - Multiple methods mentioned in #bugbountytips
 - Multiple headers: Referer, X-Custom-IP-Authorization...
+- Allow redirects
+- Return the entire curl command if response is 200

 **Tips:**

-- Adding a -c flag will output the curl command used for successful requests (code 200)
 - You can add proxychains to use with BurpSuite
 - Interlace is a good option for multithreading multiples URLs